 While I have never been divorced, I did watch my parents going through an incredibly messy divorce that splintered our family for a very long time.

 Divorces are heartbreaking, particularly when children are involved.
 I can only imagine that divorce makes people feel sad, lonely, angry and leaves them with feelings of disappointment, guilt and a profound sense of loss or failure.
 Divorce can also be expensive and financially devastating.

 If you are going through a divorce, I’m sure it could be easy to think your life is going backward.
 It would be easy to think that people still married are moving forward and you are not.

-This can be one of the tough parts of life to wrap our heads around – sometimes to move forward, you have to go backwards first.
+This can be one of the tough parts of life to wrap our heads around – sometimes to move forward, you have to go backward first.

 You want a baby